Know about the trends that influence the rise of the adoption of DevOps

 AI and ML tools have also transformed the software front to a great extent.
 Although DevOps tools and teams are looking for ways to fully incorporate these, one can easily look at the graph and depict that they will soon come in full swing.
 The process it will undertake is not that clear, but with the neck break speed that AI is being incorporated everywhere, it will be naive to think that the DevOps operations will not spread their wings to cover AI and ML.

 Developers are looking for a system that can implement AI in all functions.
 This means, there will be little need for human labor and most of the tasks will be done by computers.
-These factors also contribute towards influencing DevOps development.
+These factors also contribute to influencing DevOps development.

 Benefits of DevOps

-DevOps make the work much easier by relying less on manual function and more on the software.
+DevOps make the work much easier by relying less on manual functions and more on the software.
 This decreases the chance of human error.
 Besides that, there are several benefits of adopting DevOps for enterprises:

 - It helps enterprises in rapidly responding to changing needs of the business and customer care.